semperdanica/web/README.md

 ## Links and hosting

-Currently, the web pages are hosted at [https://semperdanica.github.io/web/](https://semperdanica.github.io/web/).
+These pages are hosted on [semperdanica.dk](https://www.semperdanica.dk).

-Once the pages are ready, they will be linked directly to [semperdanica.dk](https://semperdanica.dk).

 ## Contribute